eznix86/iplatform/README.md

 We have 3 types of users
 - Customers, they are allowed to view only their policies and download them.
 - Policy Makers/Managers are allowed to create update and delete policies.
 - Admins are allowed to do everything + They can create Client Credentials And Password Grants.
+(No UI done will need to do it via CLI)

 ### Why it works like this ?